freeCodeCamp/guide/src/pages/articles/certificates/generate-random-whole-numbers-within-a-range/index.md

 ---
-title: Generate Random Whole Numbers Within A Range
+title: Generate Random Whole Numbers Within a Range
 ---
 > We can use a certain mathematical expression to get a random number between two numbers.